Isaac William Wiley: Birth and early years

 Isaac was born 29 March 1825 in Lewistown, Pennsylvania.
 He joined the Methodist Episcopal Church at ten years of age.

 Education

 Isaac had been preparing to enter the sophomore class at Dickinson College, but the affection of his throat being considered permanent, he commenced the study of medicine, instead.
 He was graduated in 1846 from the medical department of the University of New York.
 He pursued a course of classical study in the same institution.

 Medical missionary

 Dr. Isaac Wiley commenced the practice of medicine in Western Pennsylvania, subsequently moving to Pottsville in 1849.
-Shortly thereafter, at the request of Dr. Durbin, Isaac agreed to go as a medical missionary to Foochow, China.
+Shortly thereafter, at the request of Dr. Durbin, Isaac agreed to go as a medical missionary to Fuzhou, China.

 Isaac first was received into the ministry of the Genesee Annual Conference of the M.E.
 Church.
 He also attended an additional course of lectures in the University of New York.
 Finally, he sailed for China, March 1850, transferring his conference membership to the Philadelphia Conference.